codingSteve/codingSteve.github.io/docs/2015-10-21-essentials.md

 > - Assign fun tasks to someone else
 > - Do the unpleasant tasks yourself
-> - You are available if the team needs you
+> - You are available if they need you
-> - Ask if it's a good time if you need the team
+> - Ask if it's a good time if you need them
-> - Ask questions to help them improve their skills
+> - Ask questions to help them improve

-> - Be humble.
+> - Be humble and generous:
->     - Redirect praise for your team's work onto your team.
+>     - they take the praise
->     - Accept criticism for your team's work directly
+>     - you take the criticism
-> - Expect to do less actual programming, but still keep ownership of one components.
+> - Expect to do less programming
+> - Keep ownership of one component

 - Get off their critical path
 - Guide them around roadblocks